linobollansee/property-value-maximizer/README.md

   - The goal is to predict house prices using key features: `OverallQual`, `GrLivArea`, `GarageArea`, `YearBuilt`, `TotalBsmtSF`
   - This analysis is detailed in the following notebook: <https://github.com/linobollansee/property-value-maximizer/blob/main/jupyter_notebooks/05%20-%20MLModelEvaluation.ipynb>

+## Business Case Understanding

+- Client’s Business Requirements

+  - The client requires a comprehensive analysis to understand the correlation between various house attributes and their corresponding sale prices.
+They expect visualizations that clearly display the features most strongly correlated with the sale price, allowing for more informed decision-making.

+  - In addition to this, the client has inherited four houses and seeks a predictive model to estimate their sale prices.
+The client also intends to extend the model to predict sale prices for other properties in Ames, Iowa.

+- Traditional Data Analysis Feasibility:

+  - The client could use traditional analysis methods to approximate the sale prices of the inherited houses by comparing them with similar properties in the dataset.
+However, this approach is prone to errors due to its subjective nature and reliance on general assumptions.
+Such estimates are not precise and may lead to inaccuracies in decision-making.

+- Dashboard vs. API:

+  - The client specifically requires a dashboard.
+This dashboard will provide an interactive way to visualize data, explore correlations, and predict sale prices in real-time.
+An API is not necessary for the client’s use case.

+- Success Criteria for the Client:

+  - A successful outcome for the client is defined by delivering an in-depth analysis that reveals the key attributes most strongly correlated with house sale prices.
+This will guide the client in maximizing the sale prices of their inherited properties.

+- Ethical and Privacy Considerations:

+  - The dataset used for this project is publicly available, eliminating any ethical or privacy concerns associated with its use.

+- Agile Implementation: EPICS and User Stories:

+  - EPICS have been defined for clear guidance, and user stories are tracked through GitHub issues on a Kanban board, which facilitates agile project management.
+This ensures effective tracking and smooth collaboration throughout the project lifecycle.

+  - The project board can be found here: [GitHub Project Board]

+- Given that the task involves predicting a continuous numeric outcome, a regression model is the most appropriate for this scenario.
+This model will leverage the relationships between house features and sale price to make accurate predictions.

+- Project Inputs and Expected Outputs:

+  - Inputs: The house attributes derived from the publicly available dataset.
+  - Outputs: The predicted sale price for each house, expressed in USD as a continuous numeric value.
+  - The model will be used to predict the sale price of each of the four inherited houses based on their respective attributes.
+Additionally, a combined prediction of the total sale price for all four houses will be generated.
+  - A user interacting with the dashboard will be able to input the attributes of any house (excluding the inherited ones) through input widgets and receive an estimated sale price instantly.

+- Definition of Success:

+  - Success will be achieved if the model achieves an R² score of at least 0.75 on both the training and test datasets.
+This threshold will indicate that the model is sufficiently accurate and reliable.

+- Client Benefits:

+  - By utilizing this predictive model, the client will be able to optimize the sale prices for their inherited properties.
+The model will provide accurate, data-driven price predictions, empowering the client to make informed decisions that maximize the sale value of each house.